dgaydukov/cert-aws/files/sa.md

 ###### DMS
 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
 DMS use SCT (Schema Conversion Tool) for converting between existing schemas.
+You can use dms to migrate any supported db into s3 using `csv/parquet` format

 ###### ELB